znsio/specmatic-documentation/documentation/grpc.md

 This command mounts your `specmatic.yaml` file and runs tests against a service running on port 8080 by generating gRPC requests based on the profiles listed under `provides` section.

+### Proto 3 (required, optional) and Proto Validate

+Proto 3 dropped required fields.
+Please see [Github discussion](https://github.com/protocolbuffers/protobuf/issues/2497#issuecomment-267422550) for more details.

+Thereby it is hard to communicate constraints such as `required`, ranges (`gte`, `lte`, etc.).
+So Specmatic gRPC support is designed to use add on validation mechanisms like [protovalidate](https://github.com/bufbuild/protovalidate).
+Please refer to our sample projects section below for more details on how this is being used.

 ## Sample Projects

 We have created sample projects to demonstrate how to use Specmatic with gRPC in different languages and scenarios, please follow the link for the latest sample projects